 Mold spores are tiny, and although they may be in the air already, cleaning them will release a large number of them at once.
 To minimize the concentration of these spores, you’ll need an N95-rated respirator, similar to the type worn by painters and woodworkers.
 These masks are disposable, and essential to keeping yourself safe during the cleaning process.
 Additionally, you will need rubber or nitrile gloves because you will be handling bleach or detergents.
 The Centers for Disease Control (CDC) also suggest that you wear rubber boots and protective goggles when cleaning mold with bleach.

 Do not sweep dry mold, as that will release more spores into the air.
-Always get the mold wet before you begin to clean.
+Always get the mold wet before you begin to clean, says the EPA.

 Bleach, ammonia, borax, and vinegar are all effective mold-removal products.
 Your decision to use any of these depends on whether you have pets and small children, adequate ventilation, and access to protective equipment.
 Keep in mind that several natural products are as effective as bleach and ammonia at cleaning and disinfecting moldy surfaces, so take a look at some of your choices.